Import HERE HD Live Map Roads into Driving Scenario

 The origin of the scenario corresponds to the geographic reference point and is the first point specified in the driving route.
 Even if you select roads from the end of a driving route, the origin is still anchored to this first point.
 If you specified a single geographic point by using the Input Coordinates option, then the origin is that point.

 By default, road interactions are disabled.
 Disabled road interactions prevent you from accidentally modifying the network and reduces visual clutter by hiding the road centers.
 If you want to modify the roads, in the bottom-left corner of the Scenario Canvas, click the Configure the Scenario Canvas button .
 Then, select Enable road interactions.

 In some cases, the app is unable to import all selected roads.
 This issue can occur if the curvature of the road is too sharp for the app to render it properly.
 In these cases, the app pauses the import, and the dialog box highlights the nonimportable roads in red.
 To continue importing all other selected roads, click Continue.

 The generated road network in the app has several differences from the actual HERE HDLM road network.
-For example, the actual HERE HDLM road network contains roads with varying widths and varying numbers of lanes.
-The Driving Scenario Designer app does not support these features.
-Instead, the app sets each road to have the maximum width and the maximum number of lanes found along its entire length.
-These changes increase the widths of the roads and causes roads to overlap and appear as one road.
-Sensors that detect lanes are unable to detect the covered lanes.
+For example, the actual HERE HDLM road network contains roads with varying widths.
+The Driving Scenario Designer app does not support this feature.
+Instead, the app sets each road to have the maximum width found along its entire length.
+This change increases the widths of the roads and might cause roads to overlap.

 Save the scenario file.
 After you save the scenario, you cannot import additional HERE HDLM roads into it.
 Instead, you need to create a new scenario and import a new road network.